 Communities In Schools is the largest provider of campus-based behavioral health services in Texas.
-We recognize that early intervention prevents emerging issues from manifesting into serious concerns and crisis.
+We recognize that early intervention prevents emerging issues from manifesting into serious concerns and crises.
 Our licensed mental health clinicians provide treatment to students directly in schools, right where the students are, creating equitable access to the early intervention services necessary to meet the rising unmet mental health needs of children.
 Please see below to learn more about our mental health services.

 Providing Students Access to Mental Health